An Empirical Study on Information Extraction using Large Language Models: More Performance Results

-In this section, we report the results on more datasets for all 14 sub-tasks in Section~\ref{sec: all_used_tasks}.
-Under the zero-shot, few-shot and chain-of-thought scenarios, we design five different prompts and shown the corresponding maximum, minimum, mean and standard deviation, respectively.
+We report more performances of GPT-4 for all 14 sub-tasks in Section~\ref{sec: all_used_tasks}.
+Under few-shot and chain-of-thought scenarios, we design three different prompts and show their mean and respective results.
+The results are shown in Table~\ref{tab: more_results}.